 Workers who receive educational assistance benefits from their employer can exclude up to $5,250 of those benefits from their taxable income each year.
 The benefits must be paid under a written educational assistance program.
 An employee can't use any of the tax-free education expenses paid by their employer as the basis for any other deduction or credit, including the American Opportunity credit and Lifetime Learning credit.

 Tax-free educational assistance benefits include payments for tuition, fees, books, supplies, and equipment.
 The payments don't have to be for work-related courses or courses that are part of a degree program.
-Payment for the following are not tax exempt:
+Until 2026, employer payments of an employee's student loan debt, whether paid to the worker or directly to a lender, are also tax free.
+However, employer payments for the following are not tax exempt:

 - Meals, lodging, or transportation;

 - Tools or supplies (other than textbooks) that you can keep;